Social Housing Mortgage Experts

 • Check on companies house: Checking companies house can confirm how long the housing association has been trading and if they have a track record, you can also check their financial stability.

-Covenants and Housing Associations
+Covenants and Compliance

 • Check the draft lease: Checking the draft lease might include covenants and hand back polices to make sure that you are not going to be liable for damages within the term of the lease.